Egypt: Manufacturing

 Egypt has the largest manufacturing sector in Africa, accounting for approximately 22% of the continent's total manufacturing value.
 Under Egypt Vision 2030 and its related development plans, the country has relied on industrial parks, free zones and special economic zones to boost industrialisation and manufacturing.

 The industrial base is diverse, spanning chemicals, electronics, steel, automotive manufacturing, pharmaceuticals, and textiles.
-The chemical industry, one of the largest, includes plastics, rubber, detergents, fertilizers, and glass, with petrochemicals alone contributing about 12% of industrial output, while total sector exports are projected to reach $9 billion in 2024.
+The chemical industry, one of the largest, includes plastics, rubber, detergents, fertilisers, and glass, with petrochemicals alone contributing about 12% of industrial output, while total sector exports are projected to reach $9 billion in 2024.

-Light manufacturing is a pillar of Egypt's industrial base, with several government-led programs aiming to accelerate its growth.
-The Egypt Makes Electronics initiative has attracted factories from international firms, including Vivo, Infinix, Oppo, Xiaomi, Nokia, Electrolux, Samsung, Hisense, Beko, and Haier, contributing to Egypt's emergence as a regional hub for electronics and home appliance production.
+Light manufacturing is one of Egypt's main industries, and several government-led programmes aim to grow it further.
+The Egypt Makes Electronics initiative has attracted factories from international firms, including Vivo, Infinix, Oppo, Xiaomi, Nokia, Electrolux, Samsung, Hisense, Beko, and Haier.
+These plants have made Egypt a regional centre for electronics and home appliance production.
 The textile industry is also a cornerstone of Egypt's economy, contributing around 12% of export earnings and employing 2.5 million people.
-It spans the entire production chain from cotton cultivation to finished garments and is globally recognized for its premium Giza cotton.
+It spans the entire production chain from cotton cultivation to finished garments and is globally recognised for its premium Giza cotton.

-In addition to light manufacturing, heavy industry plays a major role.
+In addition to light manufacturing, the economy also includes a heavy manufacturing sector.
 Egypt is Africa's leading steel producer and ranks 20th globally, with 9.8 million tons in 2022.
 Egyptian steel company EZDK is the largest in the region, ranked 77th globally in 2020.
 The country's automotive industry, led by Nasr, Ghabbour, and MCV, is expanding through partnerships with global manufacturers under the government's 2024–2030 National Automotive Industry Development Strategy, which targets 500,000 vehicles annually and promotes local electric vehicle production.